Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution

 \subsection{Method 2 Results and Discussion}

-Our extended version of the Winogender Schema contains $(60$ \textit{professional} occupations $) \times (4$ \textit{participant} types $) \times ( 2$ sentence templates\footnote{One template has the masked pronoun coreferent with the \textit{professional} and the other with the \textit{participant}.}$)$.
-This totals to 480 test sentences, which we run through two inference passes (injecting the text with the earliest and the latest `date' tokens) on the models evaluated in \cref{sec-selection-collider-bias}.
-We calculate the task specification metric for all 60 occupations in the Winogender evaluation set and plot the results for GPT-3.5 SFT in \cref{spec_classifier_roberta_large}.
-The plots for all models can be seen in \cref{fig:all-winomod-false-models1} to \cref{fig:all-winomod-true-models3}.
+To provide intuition for how this method works, in Figure~\ref{doctor-female} we plot the normalized softmax probabilities of the female pronouns predicted by RoBERTa-large for the gendered pronoun coreference resolution task on the `Doctor' sentences from the Winogender schema (specific sentences in Table~\ref{tabWinogender}).

+Referencing Figure~\ref{doctor-female}'s annotations: the larger vertical bar denotes an example of previously reported~\citep{Rudinger18, GPT3, InstructGPT} \textit{gender vs.\ occupation} bias between sentence-types, in this case approximately captured by the y-axis intercept difference between the two sentences with \textit{participant} as `patient'.
+The shorter vertical bar shows the LLM's \textit{gender vs.\ time} correlation within the same sentence (for which different \textit{date} tokens have been injected, similar to what was shown in Figure~\ref{date-place-multiplot}c), which can be approximately captured by the slope of the plotted line.
+Note that these two types of spurious correlations appear approximately independent, and both must be considered when attempting measurement of the total gender bias.

+\textbf{Task Specification Metric.} To obtain a very simple single-value \textit{Task Specification Metric} from the data plotted in Figure~\ref{doctor-female}, we can calculate the difference between the softmax probabilities for gendered pronouns within the same sentence, for which we have done two inference passes: one injected with the earliest and one with latest \textit{date} tokens.
+For this metric, we expect larger values for unspecified prediction tasks, as can be seen in Table~\ref{tabWinogender}.

+We calculate the Specification Metric for all 60 and 48 occupations in the Winogender and Winogender-Simplified benchmarks, respectively, on all models evaluated in Section~\ref{sec-selection-collider-bias}.
+Figure~\ref{spec_classifier_g35_large} plots the Specification Metric results using the Winogender benchmarks on GPT-3 SFT and the Winogender-Simplified benchmarks on GPT-4 Turbo Preview.
+Plots for all models are shown in Figure~\ref{fig:all-winomod-false-models1} to Figure~\ref{fig:all-winomod-true-models4}.

-For \cref{tab:wino-rez}, we define the detection of an unspecified text as a positive classification and select a convenient (unoptimized) thresholding value of 0.5 to measure true positive (TPR) and true negative (TNR) detection rates for all models across both the Winogender and Simplified challenge sets.
-We expect models with higher slope \& correlation coefficients in Method 1 to have higher detection accuracy in Method 2.
-Also, due to the challenging semantic structure of the Winogender sentences, amongst models with similar training objectives, we expect larger models to perform better.
+For Table~\ref{tab:wino-rez}, we define the detection of an unspecified task as a positive classification, and select a convenient (unoptimized) thresholding value of $0.5$ for the Specification Metric, to measure true positive (TPR) and true negative (TNR) detection rates for all models on both the Winogender and Simplified challenge sets.

-Despite some models doing hardly better than random chance on this challenging task, in \cref{tab:wino-rez} we do see that improved detection accuracy is correlated with 1) models that exhibit spurious correlations in \cref{date-multiplot}(b), and 2) models with a relatively large parameter size (for a given pre-training objective type).